DynoTheCrux/DynoTheCrux.github.io/lessons/01_CrashCourse_Introduction/lesson.md

 *   **Assembler** is often used for highly time-critical algorithms.
 *   **Micropython** is also mentioned as a language suitable for ES, used in some educational contexts.

 **Integrated Development Environments (IDEs)** are software applications that facilitate coding.
 Examples include DAVE (automotive), Code Composer Studio (consumer electronics), Eclipse, CLion, and manufacturer-specific tools.
-The **Arduino IDE** is specifically designed to make programming microcontrollers as easy as possible.
+The **Arduino IDE** is specifically designed to make programming microcontrollers as easy as possible using the Arduino framework/core.

-## 4. Basics About the Arduino Framework

-The **Arduino Framework** is an open-source platform designed to simplify the programming of microcontrollers, making technology accessible to designers, artists, hobbyists, and students.
-Arduino boards, such as the **Arduino Uno**, serve as the development boards that house the microcontroller.

-**Key aspects of the Arduino Framework:**
-*   **Purpose**: To make it easy to program tiny computers (microcontrollers) that enable objects to be interactive.
-This is achieved by allowing users to build circuits and interfaces for interaction, and instructing the microcontroller on how to interface with other components.
-*   **Arduino IDE**: This is the software environment where users write programs, known as "sketches," and upload them to the Arduino board.
-*   **Basic Program Structure (Sketch)**: Every Arduino program consists of two fundamental functions:
-    *   `setup()`: This function runs only once when the Arduino is powered on or reset.
-It is used for initial configurations, such as setting digital pins as inputs or outputs using `pinMode()`.
-    *   `loop()`: After `setup()` completes, the `loop()` function runs continuously.
-It contains the main logic of the program, such as checking input voltages from sensors and controlling outputs to actuators.
-*   **Interaction with Hardware**: Arduino programs enable microcontrollers to "listen" to sensors (e.g., buttons, temperature sensors, photoresistors) that convert physical energy into electrical signals, and "talk" to actuators (e.g., LEDs, motors, piezo elements) that convert electrical energy back into physical actions like light, heat, or movement.
-*   **Uploading Sketches**: To get a program onto the Arduino board, one selects the correct board and serial port in the Arduino IDE and then clicks the "Upload" button.
-Successful uploads are indicated by a message in the IDE and blinking TX/RX LEDs on the board.
-*   **Libraries**: Arduino's functionality can be extended using software libraries.
-These can be built-in (e.g., the `Servo` library for controlling servo motors) or third-party (e.g., `CapacitiveSensor` library for touch sensing).
-Libraries provide pre-written code that simplifies complex tasks and hardware interactions.

-## 5. What is C++ and What Are the Basic Properties of a Compiled Programming Language?
+## 4. What is C++ and What Are the Basic Properties of a Compiled Programming Language?

 **C++** is a powerful and performant programming language, widely used in various applications, including hardware-near programming for microcontrollers.
 The Arduino programming language is based on C/C++.